Estimated reading time: 10 minutes

 Take your time and prepare your asphalt sealing process so the project runs smoothly.

-If you do accidentally hit the concrete of your garage floor or anywhere else use a little of the cleaner and some water to dilute the sealer before it cures and scrub with your brush.
+If you accidentally hit the concrete of your garage floor or elsewhere, use a little cleaner and some water to dilute the sealer before it cures and scrub with your brush.

-I had to abandon the asphalt sealing once this week due to impending rain that never appeared, which was frustrating, to say the least.
+I had to abandon the asphalt sealing once this week due to impending rain that never appeared, which was frustrating.

 You can only imagine the potential disaster that will cause.

-I just put my vehicle in front of the driveway along with string and a caution note.
+I just put my vehicle in front of the driveway with string and a caution note.

-If you want to save yourself some cash completing your own asphalt sealing is not that difficult if you do your research and plan in advance.
+If you want to save some cash, completing your asphalt sealing is not that difficult if you research and plan.

-If you are not confident in your driveway asphalt sealing ability or simply don’t have the time to do it you can easily pay someone else to do the job for you but be ready to pay for the convenience of not doing the work yourself.
+If you are not confident in your driveway asphalt sealing ability or don’t have time, pay someone else to do the job.

-- How much did it cost you and what products do you prefer the best?
+Discussion: Have you completed the asphalt sealing process on your driveway?
+How much did it cost you, and what products do you prefer the best?

 - How to handle when your spouse spends too much money

-- How to save money whilst doing your hobbies
+- How to save money while doing your hobbies

 - Are skilled trades the better choice for Canadians?